canonical/snapcraft/docs/services-and-daemons.rst

 Daemon type
 ~~~~~~~~~~~

+The :ref:`daemon <snapcraft-yaml-daemon>` keyword is used to specify
+the :ref:`type of a daemon <defining-a-daemon>` and the mechanism it uses to
+inform *systemd* that it is running.

 A daemon can be configured to use D-Bus to notify *systemd* that it is running
 by claiming a D-Bus name.
-This behaviour is enabled by setting the
-:ref:`daemon <snapcraft-yaml-reference-daemon>` keyword to a value of ``dbus``
-in the app metadata.
+This behaviour is enabled by setting the ``daemon`` keyword to a value of ``dbus`` in the app metadata.

-This only specifies the type of notification that the daemon uses to inform
+Daemons that use D-Bus in other ways that do not need this feature can set the
+``daemon`` type to a value other than ``dbus``.
+This enables other methods to
-*systemd* that it is running.
+be used to indicate to *systemd* that they are running.

+If the ``dbus`` type is used, either the
-Either the :ref:`bus-name <snapcraft-yaml-reference-bus-name>` keyword or
+:ref:`bus-name <snapcraft-yaml-bus-name>` keyword or
-:ref:`activates-on <snapcraft-yaml-reference-activates-on>` keyword must be
+:ref:`activates-on <snapcraft-yaml-activates-on>` keyword must be
-used to define a bus name for this type of daemon.
-If both keywords are
+used to define a bus name for the daemon.
+If both keywords are defined, the
-defined, the bus name takes precedence.
-If only the ``activates-on`` keyword
+bus name takes precedence.
+If only the ``activates-on`` keyword is defined,
-is defined, the last name in its list of slots is used as the bus name.
+the last name in its list of slots is used as the bus name.

-Daemons that use D-Bus are not required to set the ``daemon`` type to ``dbus``.
-They can use other methods to indicate to *systemd* that they are running and
-set the ``daemon`` type accordingly.

 Activation
 ~~~~~~~~~~

-The :ref:`activates-on <snapcraft-yaml-reference-activates-on>` keyword is used to define a list of names that will be exposed via D-Bus.
+The :ref:`activates-on <snapcraft-yaml-activates-on>` keyword is used to define a list of names that will be exposed via D-Bus.
 These names are automatically added to the slots for the snap.

 This provides a way for a daemon to be started on a D-Bus method call.
-When a method on any of the names is invoked, the daemon's :ref:`command <snapcraft-yaml-reference-command>` is run.
+When a method on any of the names is invoked, the daemon's :ref:`command <snapcraft-yaml-command>` is run to start the daemon.

 General use
 ~~~~~~~~~~~

 A daemon that needs to provide services to applications can be configured
 to use a bus name by setting its
-:ref:`bus-name <snapcraft-yaml-reference-bus-name>` keyword.
+:ref:`bus-name <snapcraft-yaml-bus-name>` keyword.
 This enables the
 system bus to be used for communication, as with regular system daemons.

-As noted above, the :ref:`daemon <snapcraft-yaml-reference-daemon>` keyword
+As noted above, the :ref:`daemon <snapcraft-yaml-daemon>` keyword
 does not need to specify the ``dbus`` type for this use case, unless it is
 convenient to notify *systemd* about start-up by claiming a D-Bus name.